The Great Canadian Outdoors

 There are Ticks, Mosquitos, Blackflies, Horseflies and Mayflies.
 No-see-um that bite, they are so small you breath them in.
 When you canoe, you have dragonflies.
 They are your friends, they eat mosquitoes and if you are lucky, they land on your hand.
 Their colours are beautiful.
 You may have a leech on you when you swim in a lake.
 No reason for panic, use salt and they let go almost immediately.

 And this brings us to the list of repellents.

 Use a spraypump with Icardin (Picardin) or Deet to keep the insects off your skin.

 Use an After Bite or Insect Bite Gel to treat the itch after the bite.

 Bring 70% Alcohol or pads to clean open wounds and Polysporin to help the healing process.

 Bring salt, regular cooking salt for the fish you catch and to get the leeches off you.

-Get a Tick remove like the Lifestystem Tich Remover Card or use a fine-tipped tweezers to remove the tick.
+Get a Tick remover like the Lifesystems Tick Remover Card or use a fine-tipped tweezers to remove the tick.